 How to Take It

 Rilonacept is taken as an injection.
 In adults 18 years or older, it is first taken as a loading dose of two subcutaneous injections, as injections under the skin, on the same day at two different body sites; each injection has a dose of 160 mg, for a total of 320 mg.
 It is then followed by weekly subcutaneous injections of a single 160 mg dose.

 In children 12–17 years of age, the initial dose is 4.4 mg/kg (up to 320 mg), delivered in either one or two subcutaneous injections.
 It is then followed by weekly subcutaneous injections of a single 2.2 mg/kg (up to 160 mg) dose.

-Because rilonacept impairs your body’s ability to fight infection, tell your rheumatology provider if you develop a fever, or any signs or symptoms of an infection.
-Stop the drug if you develop a serious infection.
-Tell your rheumatology provider if you are pregnant or planning to conceive.
-You should discuss with your rheumatology provider before receiving any vaccinations.
+Because rilonacept impairs your body’s ability to fight infection, tell your healthcare provider if you develop fevers, or any signs or symptoms of an infection.
+Stop taking the drug if you develop a serious infection.
+Tell your healthcare provider if you are pregnant or planning to conceive.
+You should discuss it with your healthcare provider before receiving any vaccinations.
 Live vaccines should be avoided while on this medication.
 You should discuss updating your vaccinations prior to starting this medication.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.